d-siddhant/GitLearningRepo/README.md

 # GitLearningRepo
-This repo is a part of Git Learnng tutorial by Anuj Kumar Sharma.
+This repo is a part of Git Learnng tutorial by Anuj Kumar Sharma.<br>
 We promote open source contribution.